 The climate of the Earth is a result of so many different complex interactions that it is difficult to predict exactly what the effect of adding greenhouse gases to the atmosphere will be.
 However, computer climate models have become much more realistic and sophisticated, reproducing past and present behaviour more and more accurately.
 Nearly all scientists studying the problem agree that the effect will be an increase in average temperatures.
-This is already happening – the graph on the left indicates that the Earth is now warmer than at any time for thousands of years.
+This is already happening – the left-hand graph below indicates that the Earth is now warmer than at any time for thousands of years.

-The graph on the right zooms in on recent years, for which we have more accurate records.
+The right-hand graph below zooms in on recent years, for which we have more accurate records.
 There has been a significant rise of about 0.8 °C in average temperatures over the last century.
 Although 0.8 °C does not sound like a very big rise, it has already had clear effects that will be mentioned below.
 In the 20th century the steady rise was interrupted from about 1950 to 1980, and this is believed to be due to variations in the energy output of the sun and also ash from volcanoes.
 And despite the very cold winter weather in north-western Europe in the winters of 2009–10 and 2010–11 (see below), 2010 was globally the warmest year since global temperature records began in 1850 – although margins of uncertainty make it a statistical tie with 1998 and 2005.

 Different ways of looking at how recent years compare with a century and a half of record-keeping include:

-A very clear summary of the global climate in the decade from 2001 to 2010 (World Meteorological Organisation – available here) describes the warmest decade of the modern era, extreme weather and decreasing ice cover.
+A very clear account of the global climate in the decade from 2001 to 2010 (World Meteorological Organisation – available here) describes the warmest decade of the modern era, extreme weather and decreasing ice cover.
 Although many of these events and trends can be explained by the natural variability of the climate system, it is clear that rising atmospheric concentrations of greenhouse gases are also affecting the climate.
-The bar chart at right is from the report.
+The bar chart below at the right is from the report.